Oliver S.

 10/23/2023

-Over the past 3 weeks we have done a few things.
+Over the past 3 weeks, we have done a few things.
 We have set up a mushroom grow tank and a tomato plant that we will add to once they are ready to be potted.
-We got a bunch of new fish and found out what type of food brine shrimps actually need to eat.
+We got a bunch of new fish and found out what type of food brine shrimps need to eat.

 10/31/2023